How To Buy Litecoin In The UK

 What are Their Future Goals?

-As of April 2020, 1 LTC is worth 32.28 GBP according to CoinMarketCap.
-It’s the sixth cryptocurrency in the world judging by its market capitalization.
+As of writing it’s the sixth cryptocurrency in the world judging by its market capitalization.
 Right now, it’s the number one method for making cheap and fast payments!

 What makes Litecoin so successful is the great term of experts that is constantly working on improving the system and adding new features.
 For example, the company is currently developing its own version of the “atomic swaps”.
 This will allow users to make instant currency swaps.